 Notably, actor Danny Glover, labor activist Dolores Huerta, and musician Jonathan Richman were among Gonzalez’s biggest supporters.
 The San Francisco Bay Guardian which had endorsed Alioto in the general election now put it’s full strength behind Gonzalez.

-The Gonzalez campaign was unconventional with Gonzalez refusing to allow campaign street signs to be erected except in homes and apartments.
+The Gonzalez campaign was unconventional with Gonzalez refusing to allow campaign street signs to be erected except in homes and apartments (at the time it was still legal to put signs on telephone polls and lampposts).
 He pushed issues he had talked about as a supervisor including tidal power, the creation of a municipal bank, and replacing the payroll business tax with gross receipts business tax.
 He also cautioned against letting San Francisco become strictly a tech city and spoke about protecting industrial zones so that working people would have jobs.

 The race between Newsom and Gonzalez was spirited and pitted two under-40 politicians against one another in a city famously known for political activism.

-Many commentators felt they had to demonize one candidate to support the other.
-But some acknowledged both had plenty to offer.
-John Mecklin noted that “Either Newsom or Gonzalez will make a good mayor, but Gonzalez has the creative edge.”
+John Mecklin of the SF Weekly credited both candidates: “Either Newsom or Gonzalez will make a good mayor, but Gonzalez has the creative edge.”
 (SF Weekly, 12/03/03) Mecklin wrote: “Had anyone but Matt Gonzalez made the runoff, I’d be recommending a vote for Gavin Newsom.
 Had Angela Alioto gotten to the runoff, I’d be screaming: “VOTE FOR GAVIN NEWSOM!”
 But Gonzalez did make the runoff, and I’m recommending a vote for him because he’s a smart, decent guy who seems to have a quality that is rare in public life: imagination. … The ability to imagine a future that others cannot see – and to work the real-life details necessary for that future to become a reality – is one of the primary traits of leadership.
 Unless my people-reader has lost its bearings, Matt Gonzalez has the imagination gene in spades, and therefore the slightly better claim this time around to the mayorship, and the chance to prove that he will do what he’s claimed he would do to improve San Francisco.
 But I’m not losing a second of sleep contemplating the possibility of Gavin Newsom as mayor, and neither should you.”
 (SF Weekly, 12/03/03)

 Although the campaign gained ground with polling showing it was a dead-heat in the final week of the election, Campaign money would be the deciding factor, with Newsom spending 8 million to Gonzalez’s $900,000.
 Newsom ultimately won with 53% of the vote to Gonzalez’s 47%.
 In all 250,000 people had voted, the highest of any mayoral election in San Francisco history.